ClusterHQ/flocker/docs/using/installing/index.rst

 What to do next
 ===============

-You have now installed ``clusterhq-flocker-node`` and created a ZFS pool for it.

 Next, we will describe how to use cluster security and authentication.
 However, you may want to perform the steps in :ref:`the MongoDB tutorial <movingapps>` to ensure that your nodes are correctly configured.